hanK1008/hanK1008/README.md

 - 👋 Hi, I’m hanK
 - 👀 I’m interested in ... many things
 - 🌱 I’m currently... learning
-- 💞️ I’m looking to learning more and more, and someone from whom I can learn even more
+- 💞️ I'm always hungry to learn more--Tinkering with code like it's '84.
+Learning from legends, breaking things to build better.
+Just another curious mind in the machine
 - 📫 How to reach me : mohdahmedk.study@gmail.com

 <!---